Home Pottery Studio Set Up Guide

 A potter can only be as good as the tools in his possession.
 Knowing the tools that you need for your pottery studio will push the boundaries of your creativity and keep you working efficiently.

 The goal of having a checklist is to give you an idea of the tools that a pottery studio should have.
-If you’re starting to learn pottery, it would be best for you to buy a toolset.
+If you’re just starting to learn pottery, it’s best to buy a toolset.
 It will help you get the gist of using specific tools.
 As you gain experience, you can start building your tool collection to match your preference when potting.

 Here’s a list of the essential tools every potter should have when starting their studio: